SocietyForArtisticResearch/rc-pandoc-help/01-03-editors.md

 adjust for readability on different screen sizes.
 Text-based expositions are *responsive*.

+Finally, there is an option to import static HTML website as a whole.
+The RC does not provide editors for HTML, so for that option an external editor is to be used.
+JavaScript is not supported.

 ## Comparison of RC Exposition Formats

 | Graphical format  														| Text-based |